jmgaguilera/jmgaguilera.github.io/_posts/en/2016-01-24-david-bowie-en.markdown

 |                                     *Blackstar*
 |

-# Las palabras a través de los años
+# Words through the years

-Voy a mostrar ahora algunas palabras importantes en sus letras y su frecuencia a lo largo de los años: god, love, time, star, live & die
+I will now show some important words in their lyrics and their frequency over the years: god, love, time, star, live & die

 ## God & Love